forestryio/forestry.io/hugo/content/jekyll.md

   visual:
     permalink: "/img/commits-illustration.png"
     alt: Editor workflow
+  direction: ltr
+  class: section-sync
+- headline: Host where you want
+  textline: Your static site can live anywhere you want — including on Amazon S3,
+    Fastly, Netlify and GitHub Pages.
+You can even deploy with plain old FTP.
   direction: vertical
-  class: section-sync
-- headline: Deployment made simple
-  textline: |
-    Forestry can build and deploy your site to your host on every change.

-    Optimize the content on its way out by running gems or custom scripts.
-  visual:
-    permalink: "/img/deploy-illustration-02.png"
-    alt: Simple deployment
-  direction: ltr
-  class: section-automated
+  class: section-deploy
 cta:
   headline: Build amazing sites
   textline: We have the tools to manage your content.
 Ready to try Forestry?
+  class: section-roots
 type: landing-page
 layout: landing-page
 draft: true